yeofrancis/SCM-with-Git-Branching/README.md

 User Story :\
 A 3-months new start-up with 2 small group of developers handling separately Frontend and Backend development.
-The company have also started to look into mobile app.
+The company have also started to look into mobile app and is forming a mobile app developer team.
 The company have been using Git, and want to have a more organise and structure process in Source Code Management.
-The DevOps is tasked to set up an appropriate SCM framework taking into the below considerations:
+The DevOps team is tasked to set up an appropriate SCM framework taking into the below considerations:

  - features, bugfixes tested successfully are to deploy to production on every 2-week Sprint
  - include mobile app conditions